Diffusion along chains of normally hyperbolic cylinders: Shadowing of pseudo-orbits and proof of Theorem

 \section{Shadowing of pseudo-orbits and proof of Theorem~\ref{thm:main1}}

-The aim of this section is to prove that given an arbitrary pseudo-orbit along a good chain (as introduced in Definition~\ref{def:pseudoorbit}), there exists an orbit of the Hamiltonian system which passes arbitrarily close to any of its points.
-Theorem~\ref{thm:main1} is then an immediate consequence of the existence of pseudo-orbits intersecting arbitrarily small neighborhoods of any essential invariant circle in the twist sections of a good chain, as proved in Theorem~\ref{thm:pseudoorb1}.
+The aim of this section is to prove that given an arbitrary pseudo-orbit along a good chain (as introduced in Definition~\ref{def:pseudoorbit}), there exists an orbit of the Hamiltonian system \eqref{eq:hampert}, which passes arbitrarily close to each point of the pseudo-orbit. {\bf Theorem~\ref{thm:main1}} is then an immediate consequence of the existence of pseudo-orbits intersecting arbitrarily small neighborhoods of any essential invariant circle in the \twist sections of a good chain, as proved in {\bf Theorem~\ref{thm:pseudoorb1}}.
 The main result of this section is the following.